fbpx

 Self-directedness is the ability to know what one ought to be doing and do it without external compulsion.
 A self-directed person does not always need to be told what to do.

-In general, who possesses more self-direction, a 16-year old, or a 6-year old?
+In general, who possesses more self-direction, a 16-year old or a 6-year old?
 Who is more likely to say “I’m bored” five times a day?
 Who is more likely to make a mess and not clean it up?
 Who can’t be left home alone unsupervised?
-Who needs to be constantly reminded about what they need to be doing lest they forget?
+Who needs to be constantly reminded about what they should be doing lest they forget?

 Younger children possess less self-direction than high schoolers.
 High school students are much easier in this regard.
 They are better at keeping a schedule without having to be reminded constantly.
-They can assess what they are supposed to do and get it done on their own.
+They can assess what they are supposed to do and get it done independently.
 And best of all, they can work unsupervised.

-Obviously some high schoolers struggle with this, but in general older students possess more self-direction than their younger counterparts.
-They will still need your guidance and input on how to user a planner and keep a schedule.
+Some high schoolers struggle with this, but generally, older students possess more self-direction than their younger counterparts.
+They will still need your guidance and input on using a planner and keeping a schedule.
 However, you do not need to expend as much energy managing the minutiae of your high schooler’s daily routine—and that’s great news for you!

 2. Better Study Habits

 How do children learn to do all this?
 It doesn’t just come naturally.
 It takes years of practice to develop effective study habits.
-A high school student is going to be far more experienced with positive study habits than a younger one.
-Better study habits mean study is more productive (i.e., less time can be spent studying, leaving more room for living life).
+A high school student will be far more experienced with positive study habits than a younger one.
+Better study habits mean studying is more productive (i.e., less time can be spent studying, leaving more room for living life).
 They also increase a student’s confidence, competence, and self-esteem.
-These are all more realized in a high school student than a young child who is only beginning his educational journey.
+These are all more realized in a high school student than in a young child who is only beginning his educational journey.

 3. Focused on the Future